MarkKrickovich/TensorFlow-Predicts-Political-Party/README.md

  <img src="Images/TFlow.png" width="175" />
 </p>

 I completed a machine-learning project to predict the political party of US Congress-members based on their voting record on 17-issues in the year 1984.
 Using the TensorFlow library and the keras API, we can predict the political party of a US congress-member with 95% accuracy.
-The project was kept small (232, 17) to limit computing expense; larger data sets would require the use of GPU’s and distributed training.

 ## Overview
 ### Dataset
+The data is from ...
+The project was kept small (232, 17) to limit computing expense; larger data sets would require the use of GPU’s and distributed training.

 ### The Magic